fchevrey/fractol_sdl/README.md

 - change colors
 - move around

+to acelerate render, I implement multi-threading using pthread c library.

 the programm display 3 fractals  : Mandelbroath, Julia and burningship

 The controls are :